 - Solid mode operation is conducted with the pressurizer isolated from the main heat transport system. - Pressure control within the solid mode heat transport system is completely by operation of the feed and bleed control valves. - Wide range pressure control for the heat transport system is provided by analog control of the feed (CV13 and CV14) and bleed (CV3 & CV4) control valves.
-The feed valves are fail-open style while the bleed valves are fail-closed. - Two pressure controllers are provided (PIC5 and PIC6) and each controller controls one feed and one bleed valve via a split range control strategy. - The pressure controller (PIC5 or PIC6) must respond to an increase in pressure by closing the feed valve (by an increase in signal) and by opening the bleed valve (also by an increase in signal).
-Therefore, direct action (increase in measurement, increase in control signal) control is required for PIC5 and PIC6. - An adjustable purification bias is provided by a manual loading station or hand controller (HC9) which develops an additional signal that is added to the control signal developed by PIC5 and PIC6 before it is applied to the bleed valves (CV3 and CV4). - Increasing the purification bias will cause an increase in bleed flow so that additional feed flow will be required to maintain the original mass balance condition under the prevailing pressure equilibrium. - Note that the feed gain is greater than the bleed gain so that a small change in control signal has a larger effect on feed than on bleed and so a new feed flow/bleed flow balance condition can easily be achieved with the higher bleed purification flow resulting from the bias signal. - This purification bias is desirable in that a higher clean-up rate can be set to speed up the heat transport clean-up activity (i.e. complete the PHT inventory clean-up exchange in 4 hours rather than 10)
+The feed valves are fail-open style (to ensure a supply path to the HTS) while the bleed valves are fail-closed (to prevent an unplanned loss of inventory from the HTS). - Two pressure controllers are provided (PIC5 and PIC6) and each of these devices controls one feed and one bleed valve via a split range control strategy. - The pressure controller (PIC5 or PIC6) must respond to an increase in pressure by closing the feed valve (by an increase in signal) and by opening the bleed valve (also by an increase in signal).
+Therefore, direct action (increase in measurement, increase in control signal) control is required for PIC5 and PIC6.

+- An adjustable purification bias is provided by a manual loading station or hand controller (HC9) which develops an additional signal that is added to the control signal developed by PIC5 and PIC6 before it is applied to the bleed valves (CV3 and CV4). - Increasing the purification bias will cause an increase in bleed flow so that additional feed flow will be required to maintain the original mass balance condition under the prevailing pressure equilibrium. - Note that the feed gain is greater than the bleed gain so that a small change in control signal has a larger effect on feed than on bleed and so a new feed flow/bleed flow balance condition can easily be achieved with the higher bleed purification flow resulting from the bias signal. - This purification bias is desirable in that a higher clean-up rate can be set to speed up the heat transport clean-up activity (i.e. complete the PHT inventory clean-up total exchange in 4 hours rather than 10 hours)